aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotitemcollection/_index.md

 ﻿---
 title: PivotItemCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Represents a collection of all the PivotItem objects in the PivotFields
+description: Represents all the PivotItem..pivotitem objects in the PivotField.
 type: docs
 url: /nodejs-cpp/pivotitemcollection/
 ---

 ## PivotItemCollection class

-Represents a collection of all the PivotItem objects in the PivotField's
+Represents all the [PivotItem](../pivotitem/) objects in the PivotField.

 ```javascript
 class PivotItemCollection;